 Why do we need NAD?

 In old mice, Sinclair and his colleagues discovered a technique to restore blood flow.
-They fed elderly mice with nicotinamide mononucleotide or NMN supplements, which is then transformed into another compound that promotes the growth of tiny blood vessels in cells that line muscles, as well as other organs.
+They fed elderly mice with nicotinamide mononucleotide or NMN supplements, which is then transformed into another compound called nicotinamide adenine dinucleotide or NAD, that promotes the growth of tiny blood vessels in cells that line muscles, as well as other organs.

 The mice who received NMN supplements improved their treadmill run time by 60 percent compared to those who didn't get it, and they increased their exercise endurance — to levels that were comparable or exceeding those of younger mice.